tammyk7/auction-mvc/web/manila-training/week-4/day-2/README.md

 From your terminal let's navigate back into the `week4/concurrency-example` and run `npm run dev` to fire up the application.
 Currently we have a typical React SPA, let's get started on changing that.
 Let's start by adding two new page components one for a landing page `<Home>` and one for our existing films page `<Films>`.

 If you take a look in our `src` directory you will see that we already have created a `pages` directory for you.
-Here we have two files `Home.tsx` and `Films.tsx`, let's open up `Home.tsx` and add the code below to create a component for our home page.
+Here we have the `Home.tsx` and `Films.tsx`, let's open up `Home.tsx` and add the code below to create a component for our home page.

 ```tsx
 // Home.tsx